ubirch/ubirch-token-manager/README.md

 _notBefore_: the number of seconds after which the token should be considered valid.
 That is to say: 'X seconds from now', where X == notBefore AND now == the current time calculated on the server.

+_originDomains_: list of domains from which the calls will be accepted from when verifying.

 **Mandatory Fields**

 * tenantId (uuid as string)
 * purpose (string) :: min characters are 6
 * targetIdentities (array of uuid as string) | (*)
+* originDomains (array of urls from which a verification can originate)

 **Option Fields**